Protecting Your Bynder Portal with AWS Web Application Firewall (WAF)

 How to Enable AWS Web Application Firewall?

 AWS WAF is automatically enabled for clients using our CDN.
 No additional configuration is required.
-If you are not yet on our CDN, please connect with your Customer Success Contact for more information.
+If you are not yet on our CDN, please connect with Customer Support for more information.

 What is AWS Web Application Firewall?